 \paragraph{Strategy} Due to the large number of $n!$ possible curricula $\mathcal{C}$ resulting from $n=|\mathcal{U}|$ instances, solving \cref{eq:1} is intractable for large n even if $a(\cdot)$ was known.
 We can furthermore only assess the true effectiveness of a curriculum $\mathcal{C}$ post-study, making it impossible to find the optimal curriculum $\mathcal{C}^*$ beforehand.
 We hence require a strategy $\mathcal{S} \sim \mathcal{C}^*$ that specifies how instances of $\mathcal{U}$ should be ordered optimally.
 Similar to educational approaches, we rely on estimating the "difficulty" of an instance to generate our curriculum~\citep{taylor1953cloze,beinborn-2014,lee-etal-2019-manipulating}.
 In this work, we investigate an easy-instances-first strategy which has been shown to be a reasonable strategy in previous work~\citep{tauchmann-2020}; thereby sorting instances in ascending order according to their difficulty.
 Our $\mathcal{C}^*$ is thus approximated by the ordered set $\mathcal{S} = \{x_1, \ldots, x_n | \forall x_{1 \leq i \leq n} \in \mathcal{S} : f(x_i) \leq f(x_{i+1})\}$ with $f(\cdot)$ being the difficulty estimator.

-\paragraph{Non-adaptive \estimators} We define non-adaptive \estimators as heuristics or pre-trained models that are not updated interactively.
+\paragraph{Non-adaptive estimators} We define non-adaptive estimators as heuristics or pre-trained models that are not updated interactively.
 The respective annotation curriculum can thus be pre-computed and does not impose any additional changes to the underlying annotation platform.
 To estimate the annotation difficulty, non-adaptive estimators define a scoring function $f_{\bar{a}} : \mathcal{U} \to \mathbb{R}$.
-This work, we evaluate non-adaptive \estimators that are commonly used in readability assessment to score the reading difficulty of a text~\citep{xia-etal-2016-text,deutsch-etal-2020-linguistic}.
-They have the advantage of being task-agnostic and thus, applicable to a wide range of tasks.
-Following heuristics and pre-trained models are investigated to obtain predictions for the easy-instances-first curriculum:
+In this work, we evaluate non-adaptive estimators that are commonly used in readability assessment to score the reading difficulty of a text~\citep{xia-etal-2016-text,deutsch-etal-2020-linguistic}.
+Although they are not capable of capturing any task-specific difficulties, they have the advantage of being applicable to a wide range of tasks with low effort for study conductors.
+The following heuristics and pre-trained models are investigated to obtain difficulty estimations for the easy-instances-first curriculum:

 \begin{description}[noitemsep,topsep=3pt,itemsep=3pt,itemindent=-1em] \item[Sentence Length ($\mathrm{sen}$)] The average number of tokens in the annotated instance. \item[Flesch-Kincaid ($\mathrm{FK}$)] A readability score based on the number of words, syllables, and sentences~\citep{kincaid1975derivation}. \item[Masked Language Modeling Loss ($\mathrm{mlm}$)] As shown in recent works, the losses of a masked language model may be used to obtain an assessment of text complexity~\citep{felice-buttery-2019-entropy}.
 We use the implementation of \citet{salazar-etal-2020-masked}. \end{description}